 Flannels are more than just the cliche lumberjack shirt.
 Originally made from wool, and more recently cotton, or synthetic fibers, they provide warmth and comfort for colder weather and have a napped finish for a warm touch.
 As you can probably guess, they can be worn anytime of the year, with some being more suited for different seasons than others.
 Though we can talk about fashion trends, we are here to talk business and whether or not flannels are right for work.

 Color schemes to consider

 What makes flannels fashionable are the varying color schemes and its ability to mix and match with different outfits.
 Sometimes they come in bold colors like red or green.
 Other times they are more mild coming in baby blue, or light brown.
 The bolder colors are not as ideal unless worn with other pieces of clothing like a jean jacket with khaki or black pants.
 I would not recommend something too flamboyant like a yellow or lime color schemed flannel, but something more modest.
-If I could write a list of colors I like, it would include: blue (most shades work), brown, and white (preferably with black or gray lining).
+If I could write a list of colors I like, it would include: blue (most shades work), brown, and white and black flannel shirts.

 So now that we talked about color schemes, let’s talk about how to combine these flannels with other clothing accessories.

 Let me start with my favorite color: blue.
 A great combo I have seen was a blue with a red lining flannel worn with a black windbreakers and khaki pants.
 You wear those light khaki pants to compliment the darker top half.
 Here’s my list of clothing pieces you can use to mix and match with flannels

 - Denim Jacket or a Windbreaker

 - Black, Brown, or Gray Loafers or Boots